W

 • Woodbine fruit

-Although western kingbirds gain benefits from human influence, such as additional perching and nesting locations, there are also several threats they face as a result of humans.
+Although western kingbirds benefit from human influence, such as access to additional perching and nesting locations, they also face several threats as a result of human activities.
 One of the main threats is agricultural pollution.
-As insectivores, these flycatchers consume a large number of invertebrates, and their fondness for open spaces often leaves them hunting near crop fields.
+As insectivores, these flycatchers consume a large number of invertebrates, and their fondness for open spaces often leads them to hunt near crop fields.
 This can result in these kingbirds consuming animals affected by pesticides.

 There are also natural threats.
 This includes those such as storms and predators.